Seventh story arc of JoJo no Kimyou na Bouken series.

 Set in 1890, Steel Ball Run spotlights Gyro Zeppeli and Johnny Joestar as they pit their spirits on a Fifty Million Dollar race across the heart of America.
 Their track quickly becomes a no-rules land as the racers' dreams collide and only human will spurs them on.
 But there is more to this race than any contestant realized and each of them soon grasps the real size of their world.

-JoJo no Kimyou na Bouken Part 7: Steel Ball Run was originally presented as an unrelated story to the JoJo series and was serialized in Weekly Shounen Jump magazine as Steel Ball Run from 8th to 47th 2004 issue.
-Serialization then transferred to Ultra Jump magazine from May 2005 issue and the series was officially declared as Part 7 of the JoJo no Kimyou na Bouken series.
+JoJo no Kimyou na Bouken Part 7: Steel Ball Run was originally presented as an unrelated story to the JoJo series and was serialized in Weekly Shounen Jump magazine as Steel Ball Run from issues #8~47 2004.
+Serialization then transferred to Ultra Jump magazine from issue May 2005 and the series was officially declared as Part 7 of the JoJo no Kimyou na Bouken series.

 Serving as a soft reset for Jojo's Bizarre Adventure, Steel Ball Run takes the story in original and daring directions.
 But does it work?
 Oh who am I kidding?
 I'm going to be straight up.